-Virgin Islands Inspector General Steven van Beverhoudt presented to the Committee on Finance the proposed Fiscal Year 2018 Budget for the operations of the Office of the Virgin Islands Inspector General.
-V. I. Inspector General van Beverhoudt is proposing a funding level of $2.023 million, which is 10% lower than the level provided in Fiscal Year 2017.
+Virgin Islands Inspector General Steven van Beverhoudt presented to the Committee on Finance the proposed Fiscal Year 2021 Budget for the operations of the Office of the Virgin Islands Inspector General.
+V. I. Inspector General van Beverhoudt is proposing a funding level of $2.4 million, which is about 18.5% less than the level provided in Fiscal Year 2020.
+With the territory dealing with the effects of the COVID-19 pandemic, the proposed 2021 Budget maintains the status quo of Fiscal Year 2020.
 To see the Virgin Islands Inspector General’s Testimony, click here.

 The Office of the Virgin Islands Inspector General has issued the audit of the specific administrative function of the Virgin Islands Board of Education.
 Our audit objective was to determine whether the Board carried out selected administrative functions related to retirement matters, financial controls, and contract administration, in accordance with established laws, policies and procedures, and rules and regulations.
 Our objective did not include the examination or review of the Board’s administrative functions regarding its loan and scholarship, and teacher certification programs.